leewtai/leewtai.github.io/courses/linear_regression/homeworks/applied/final_proj_reproduce.md

   - If you are reproducing a non-numeric result, you must have a quantitative assessment for whether you reproduced the result.
   - If you cannot reproduce the result, you should discuss why the difference may exist (parameter fitting, data quality, package version for the model, lack of access to data processing, etc)
+    - If the paper is too advanced given the limits of regression but is a topic you plan on learning next semester, you may state so then use regression as a "closest approximation" to the model used in the paper.
+If you do this, come to office hours to get pre-approved for your problem.
 - Evaluating the result by doing two or more major categories from below
   - Testing the result's sensitivity to data, e.g.
     - Removing a small fraction of points (ideally not in a random fashion)